mindsdb/mindsdb-docs-old/mindsdb-docs/docs/contribute.md

 # Contribute to MindsDB :bear:

 Thank you for your interest in contributing to MindsDB.
-MindsDB is free open source software, and all types of contributions are welcome, whether they’re documentation changes, bug reports, bug fixes or new source code changes.
+MindsDB is free, open source software, and all types of contributions are welcome, whether they’re documentation changes, bug reports, bug fixes or new source code changes.

 ## Report issue :loudspeaker:

 We use [GitHub issues](https://github.com/mindsdb/mindsdb/issues) to track bugs and features.
-Report them by opening a new issue and fill out all of the required inputs: `Your Python version`, `MindsDB version`, `Describe the bug` and `Steps to reproduce`.
+Report them by opening a new issue and complete out all of the required inputs: `Your Python version`, `MindsDB version`, `Describe the bug` and `Steps to reproduce`.

 ![Github Issue](/assets/report-issue.gif)